-For more information, see How can I create and deploy custom IKEv2 and L2TP VPN profiles for Windows computers? in the WatchGuard Knowledge Base.
+For more information, go to How can I create and deploy custom IKEv2 and L2TP VPN profiles for Windows computers? in the WatchGuard Knowledge Base.

 In Fireware v12.5.3 or lower, the automatic configuration script might fail if Windows Group Policy Objects specify digital signature restrictions for PowerShell scripts.
 To resolve this issue, upgrade to Fireware v12.5.4 or higher and download an updated installation script from your Firebox.
 The updated script uses the Bypass execution policy instead of the RemoteSigned policy.

 Or, in Fireware v12.5.3 or lower, manually change the execution policy to Bypass: